It is my birthday weekend.

 Dress up, add the glitter, embrace the world of imagination and creativity and let your hair down.
 You won’t be disappointed and you will create some wonderful family memories.

-Early bird tickets for Just So Festival 2019 (16 – 18 August, Rode Hall Estate, Cheshire) are on sale from Friday 24 August at justsofestival.org.uk at special early bird prices.
+Tickets for Just So Festival 2019 (16 – 18 August, Rode Hall Estate, Cheshire) are on sale from Friday 24 August at justsofestival.org.uk.
 Under 3s free.

 Here are a few more Just So Festival 2018 reviews…

 Travel Lynn Family – Just So Festival 2018: reviewed